-To form correct domain:port format you need proxy address and port number.
+To form the right domain:port format, you need the proxy address and port number.
 Port number is determined by session type.
 Example: random country rotating session with domain:port format will look like this: gate.smartproxy.com:7000

 1. Rotating IP sessions.

-IPs change with each new request.
-For instance, you open a website with one IP, but when you do any further action, such as reload the website or open a link, your IP will have already changed.
+In this case, IPs change automatically with every connection request.
+For example, you can open a website with one IP address, but when you take further action, such as reloading the website or opening a new link, the IP will change instantly.

 2. Sticky IP sessions